 If sick, students must have permission from their host parent to be absent from school.
-Host parents must notify the school office and International Coordinator when the student is ill.
+Host parents must notify the school office when the student is ill.

 Students should not miss school for vacations.
-When booking flights home for holidays, students should refer to the school calendar to avoid missing instructional days.
+When booking flights home for holidays, students should refer to the school calendar to avoid missing instructional days and arrive in Canada no later than two days prior to the start date of school.